nark3d/LaravelZendSearch/README.md

 # LaravelZendSearch
 A fast implementation of ZendSearch hooking into Laravel eloquent.
+Utilise the power of Lucene without installing a secondary service such as Elasticsearch or Solr.

 After using a couple of packages for ZendSearch in Laravel I was disappointed with the performance, so I created my own.